Jan64X/winbox-darkmode/README.md

 git, wget, wine

 Steps (as the user you want to install this as, NOT ROOT !!):
-* git clone httos://github.com/Jan64X/winbox-darkmode.git
-* cd winbox-darkmode
-* cd src
-* chmod +x ./script.sh
-* ./script.sh
+* cd ~/Downloads/ && wget https://raw.githubusercontent.com/Jan64X/winbox-darkmode/main/init.sh && chmod +x ./init.sh && ./init.sh && cd ~/Downloads && rm ./init.sh

 And now the script should tell you what to do.